Improving data quality with confidence

 We benchmark the following four methods for confidence estimation:

 The labeling LLM (GPT-4) generates a label (llm_label) given an input prompt.
 Using this, we prompt the verifier LLM to complete the following sentence.
-The token generation probability of ā€œYesā€ is used as the confidence score
+The token generation probability of “Yes” is used as the confidence score

-Prompting for Confidence Score:Ā
+Prompting for Confidence Score:

 The labeling LLM (GPT-4) generates a label (llm_label) given an input (prompt).
 Using this, we prompt the verifier LLM to complete the following sentence.
 The value output by the verifier LLM is parsed as a float and used as the confidence score.
 If parsing is unsuccessful, we give the sample a confidence score of 0.0 by default.

-Token probabilities:Ā
+Token probabilities:

 For classification-like and QA tasks, this is simply the probability of the first token in the generated label output produced.
 For NER, probabilities are first generated for all tokens and then the probability of tokens for each entity is averaged to compute confidence scores per entity.

 We use the Verifier LLM for estimating token probabilities of a prediction - we first generate the prediction logits for all tokens in the vocabulary, for the length of the output sequence.
-Then, we compute the softmax over the token probability distribution for each index and use the probabilities corresponding to respective tokens in the prediction as token probabilities.

 Entropy: